glo-fi/BD3-PCAP/README.md

 ## Future Extensions

 - **Ingest Network Streams Directly**: Implement a PCAP processing pipeline that calculates statistics before training/evaluating the model
-- **Generate PCAPs**: Generate (truncated) PCAPs directly, similar to FlowDiffusion paper.
+- **Generate PCAPs**: Generate (truncated) PCAPs directly, similar to NetDiffusion paper.
 It is unlikely that we will be able to generate entire network reconstrcutions, but single flows of ~1000 packets may be achievable.
 - **Better Metrics**: Expand suite of metrics to include, e.g., $\alpha$-precision, $\beta$-recall, authenticity.
 Furthermore, some domain specific metrics will probably be needed (e.g., protocol compliance)
 - **Conditional Generation**: Generate flows conditioned on protocols or network conditions
 - **Advanced Tokenisation**: Learned embeddings instead of binning